 But while a service history is important, you could buy a car without one for a knock-down price.
 And it is possible to find a missing service history.
 A car with no service record need not be a problem.
 But it does require work.
 Here’s what you need to do.

 Why is a service history important?

-Ever wondered why so many adverts for used cars feature the acronym, FSH?
-It stands for full service history and is included because a car with a complete service record can be worth as much as 20 per cent more than the same make and model that’s missing proof it’s been correctly maintained.
+In car adverts, FSH stands for full service history.
+Having one can make make a motor worth 20 per cent more than the same make and model that’s missing proof it’s been correctly maintained.

-As the average price of a used car sold in Britain is just less than £8000, a missing service history could knock as much as £1600 off its value.
+As the average price of a used car sold in Britain is just less than £8000, a missing service record could knock up to £1600 off its value.